atilm/ProjectManagement/SoftwareRequirements/Backlog.md

     - [ ] show at which points tasks have been added, removed (or changed -- difficult to record) in the project plan

 - [ ] monte carlo simulation -> measurement of the probability distribution estimation error?
-- [ ] Epic: make it work for a team